Is this going to be the year that you get your life together?

-- Your brain is often trying to preserve energy and therefore prefers using the fast thinking over the slow thinking.
+- Your brain is often trying to preserve energy and therefore prefers using the fast-thinking over the slow thinking.

 Your mornings are probably the most important part of your day.
 They pave the way for the rest of the day.
 If your mornings are full of chaos and snoozing, then you need to read this book.
 Laura Vanderkamp interviewed some of the busiest and most successful people to learn their morning secrets.
-She shares all of them in an easy to follow manner in this book.
+She shares all of them in an easy to follow the manner in this book.

 Why read it?

 The most successful people have a morning routine that they follow ritually.
 They design their mornings to be their most productive and effective time of the day.
-Laura Vanderkamp interviewed the top CEO’s and the busiest people on the planet, and brought all lessons from all of them in this book.
+Laura Vanderkamp interviewed the top CEO’s and the busiest people on the planet and brought all lessons from all of them in this book.
 If you want to be more effective in the morning and the rest of the day, this book is for you.

-- Doing the most important tasks / activities first in the morning is proven to be the most effective.
+- Doing the most important tasks/activities first in the morning is proven to be the most effective.

-- Willpower works like a muscle – it gets tired with how much you use it and like other muscles it can be strengthened.
+- Willpower works like a muscle – it gets tired with how much you use it and like other muscles, it can be strengthened.

 - The most successful people create the following morning rituals: nurturing their career, nurturing their relationships, and nurturing themselves (sport / good food).

-We all know we need a to do list to get things done.
+We all know we need a to-do list to get things done.
 But how come there are always things left at the end of the day on the list, sometimes even the most important things.
 In this book, Brian Tracy, life coach guru, explains why you should pick up the most difficult tasks first.
 Eating the frog first will help you get your life together.

 Why read it?

 We all have things that we need to get done to move forward.
 Whether for work, holiday planning, or anything else, there is always a list of tasks you need to complete.
-There’s an old saying that if the first thing you do each morning is eat a live frog, you’ll have the satisfaction of knowing you’re done with the worst thing you’ll have to do all day.
+There’s an old saying that if the first thing you do each morning is to eat a live frog, you’ll have the satisfaction of knowing you’re done with the worst thing you’ll have to do all day.
 This is how Brian Tracy explains why you should do the hardest task first.